swiftdiaries/cisco-kubeflow-starter-pack/install/k8sup.md

 ### GPU Support

-Refer to [link](https://github.com/NVIDIA/k8s-device-plugin#preparing-your-gpu-nodes) to prepare gpu nodes with nvidia-docker2 installation and docker runtime configuration.
+Refer the [link](https://github.com/NVIDIA/k8s-device-plugin#preparing-your-gpu-nodes) to prepare gpu nodes with nvidia-docker2 installation and docker runtime configuration.

 ## <a id=kubernetes></a> Kubernetes setup